What is a Lay Counselor?

 Where do Lay Counselors Work?

-Lay counselors can work in any health or social care organization, such as primary care or hospital systems.
-Lay counselors can also work in schools, universities or any other human service setting.
+Lay counselors can work in any health or social care setting, such as primary care or mental health organizations.

 Why Lay Counselor Training?